emmercm/www/src/blog/_bash-euxo.md

 cat nonexistent_file | gzip > compressed_file.gz
 ```

-Using `set -o pipefail`, similar to `set
+Using `set -o pipefail`, similar to `set -e`, lets you be sure that execution won't continue after an unhandled command failure.

-Using `set -e` lets you be sure that no matter where you are in your script's execution, you can be sure that all previous commands succeeded or had failures explicitly ignored.

-## Where you _should_ use it
+## Where you _should_ be safe

-**At the beginning of every shell script.**
+**At the beginning of every shell script.** By default, put this at the top of every shell script you write, right below the shebang.
+There's almost

-## Where you _can_ use it
+## Where you _can_ be safe

 ## Option inheritance